-N3 Real Estate offers a diverse array of commercial real estate services that specifically focus on the retail sector.
-The services include, but at not limited to, retail construction management / development, build-to-suit development, project leasing / marketing, and retail brokerage and advisory.
+N3 Real Estate offers a diverse array of commercial real estate services, focusing on the retail sector.
+The services include, but at not limited to, retail construction management / retail real estate development, build-to-suit development, project leasing / marketing, and retail brokerage and advisory.
 Our professional CRE experts deliver cost-effective retail sites, spaces, new developments, and conversions of assets throughout the United States.
 To help navigate this intricate and evolving market, we asked our specialists to create several guides regarding retail CRE.
 This is part of a commercial real estate information series that covers many topics from net leases, to CRE developments, valuations, tenant rep, and more.

 The following is an overview of retail construction management, covering the top six questions you may be asking yourself as you embark on a new project.